 Party system

-There are two representative trade unions at the state level.
-They are nationally recognized social partners and members of the tripartite Social Council, together with the Union of Employers of Montenegro and the government.
+Two representative trade unions operate at the state level.
+Both are nationally recognized social partners and members of the tripartite Social Council, along with the Union of Employers and the government.
 The business community is represented by a number of business associations, including the Chamber of Commerce and the Union of Employers, while foreign companies are represented by the Foreign Investors Council and the American Chamber of Commerce.

-In December 2022, a new general collective agreement was reached within the Social Council.
-The agreement was praised for not reducing workers’ rights.
-Various interest groups, especially public sector employees, have started voicing demands to the government.
-As a result, ad hoc concessions have been made to these groups, leading to an increase in the public sector wage bill.
+Various interest groups, especially those representing public sector employees, often voice their demands to the government.
+As a result, ad hoc concessions have been made to these groups, further increasing the public sector wage bill.

 Interest groups